cocowheeler/Bios301/slides/lecture2_markdown.md

 To get some practice using Markdown, complete the Markdown tutorial (`markdown_tutorial.md`) located in the *exercises* folder on the course GitHub repository.

+Try building the `r_basics` files in MultiMarkdown and knitr formats located in the *notes* folder.

 <!-- Mathjax -->
 <script type="text/x-mathjax-config">
   MathJax.Hub.Config({